shksin/aks-github-actions-workshop/03-app-deploy-aks-gh-actions/lab3_aks_nginx_deployment.md

-Here's a step-by-step document on how to deploy an Nginx application to an Azure Kubernetes Service (AKS) cluster using the `@azure/k8s-deploy` GitHub Action:

----

-# Lab: Deploying Nginx to AKS using GitHub Actions with `@azure/k8s-deploy`
+# Lab3: Deploying Nginx to AKS using GitHub Actions with `@azure/k8s-deploy`

 ## Objective:
 This lab will guide you through the process of deploying an Nginx application to an Azure Kubernetes Service (AKS) cluster using GitHub Actions.
 The deployment will utilize the `@azure/k8s-deploy` GitHub Action for streamlined Kubernetes deployments.

 ## Prerequisites:
-1. **Azure Account**: Ensure you have an active Azure subscription.
-2. **GitHub Account**: You should have a GitHub account with a repository ready to use.
+1. **Basic Knowledge**: Familiarity with Kubernetes, GitHub Actions, and YAML syntax.
+Ensure you have completed [Lab0-GitHub Actions 101](../01-gh-actions-101/readme.md) and have established successful connectivity between GitHub Actions and Azure.
-3. **Azure CLI**: Installed and configured on your local machine.
+**Azure CLI**: Installed and configured on your local machine.
+[How to install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
-4. **Kubectl**: Installed on your local machine.
+**Kubectl**: Installed on your local machine.
+[How to install the Kubectl](https://kubernetes.io/docs/tasks/tools/)
-5. **Basic Knowledge**: Familiarity with Kubernetes, GitHub Actions, and YAML syntax.

 ---

-## Step 1: Prepare for Azure Authentication using OIDC

-Using OpenID Connect (OIDC), GitHub Actions can securely authenticate with Azure without needing to store long-lived cloud secrets.

-### Azure Setup:
-1. **Create an Azure AD App Registration** (If you don't already have one):
-   - In the Azure portal, navigate to "Azure Active Directory" > "App registrations" > "New registration".
-   - Name your application (e.g., `GitHubActions-Deployment`), and register it.
-   - Note the **Client ID** and **Tenant ID**; you'll need these later.

-2. **Configure API Permissions**:
-   - In the App Registration, go to "API permissions" > "Add a permission".
-   - Select "Azure Service Management" > "Delegated permissions" > Select "user_impersonation" and add it.
-   - Grant admin consent for your organization.

-3. **Assign RBAC Roles**:
-   - Assign the necessary Azure roles (e.g., Contributor) to the service principal created by the app registration.
-   - This can be done using the Azure portal or via Azure CLI:
-     ```bash
-     az role assignment create --assignee <CLIENT_ID> --role Contributor --scope /subscriptions/YOUR_SUBSCRIPTION_ID
-     ```
-   - Replace `<CLIENT_ID>` with your App Registration's Client ID and `YOUR_SUBSCRIPTION_ID` with your Azure subscription ID.

-### GitHub Setup:
-1. **Add GitHub Secrets**:
-   - Navigate to your GitHub repository.
-   - Go to "Settings" > "Secrets and variables" > "Actions".
-   - Add the following secrets:
-     - `AZURE_CLIENT_ID`: Your Azure App Registration's Client ID.
-     - `AZURE_TENANT_ID`: Your Azure Tenant ID.
-     - `AZURE_SUBSCRIPTION_ID`: Your Azure Subscription ID.

-## Step 2: Create a Kubernetes Deployment Manifest for Nginx
+## Step 1: Create a Kubernetes Deployment Manifest for Nginx

-1. **In your repository**, create a directory for Kubernetes manifests:
+1. **In your repository**, create a directory for Kubernetes manifests called `k8s` if it doesn't already exist.
    ```bash
    mkdir -p k8s
    ```